I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/namcache/nf-namcache-rxnamecachecreateentry.md

 <p><b>RxNameCacheCreateEntry</b> will first attempt to reuse a NAME_CACHE entry on the free list, if one is available, before allocating a new NAME_CACHE entry. </p>

-<p>A network mini-redirector calls <b>RxNameCacheCreateEntry</b> to allocate and initialize a NAME_CACHE structure with the given name string.
-It is expected that the caller will then initialize any additional network mini-redirector elements of the name cache context, set the lifetime (in seconds) and the <b>Context</b> member of the NAME_CACHE structure and then put the entry on the name cache active list by calling <b>RxNameCacheActivateEntry</b>.</p>

-<p><b>RxNameCacheCreateEntry</b> will first attempt to reuse a NAME_CACHE entry on the free list, if one is available, before allocating a new NAME_CACHE entry. </p>

 ## -requirements
 <table>
 <tr>